Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

-if $c_{1-\alpha}^B$ is obtained via the multiplier bootstrap and \eqref{eq: third order matching multipliers} does not hold. \end{theorem} To prove this theorem, we use the randomized Lindeberg method but with an important simplification that the infinitesimal factor $\eta$ now absorbs all the terms arising from smoothing the functions of the form $x\mapsto 1\{\max_{1\leq j\leq p}x_j > c\}$, which is used in the Lindeberg method.
-As discussed in the Introduction, Theorem \ref{thm: infinitesimal factors} is useful if one is concerned with the finite-sample over-rejection of tests based on the statistic $T_n$ as it says that adding an infinitesimal factor $\eta$ to the critical value $c_{1-\alpha}^B$ may substantially reduce over-rejection, with a minimal effect on the power of the test.
+To prove this theorem, we use the randomized Lindeberg method but with an important simplification that the incremental factor $\eta$ now absorbs all the terms arising from smoothing the functions of the form $x\mapsto 1\{\max_{1\leq j\leq p}x_j > c\}$, which is used in the Lindeberg method.
+As discussed in the Introduction, Theorem \ref{thm: infinitesimal factors} is useful if one is concerned with the finite-sample over-rejection of tests based on the statistic $T_n$ as it says that adding an incremental factor $\eta$ to the critical value $c_{1-\alpha}^B$ may substantially reduce over-rejection, with a minimal effect on the power of the test.
+The proof of Theorem \ref{thm: infinitesimal factors} is given in Appendix \ref{sec: proof of theorem 24} of the Supplemental Material.

-To conclude this section, we note that in many applications requiring asymptotic linearization, the statistic $T_n$ may not be exactly equal to but rather be asymptotically equal to that in \eqref{eq: statistic second}.
-In addition, the vectors $X_1,\dots,X_n$, often representing the values of the influence function, may not be directly observed but have to be estimated.
-We therefore emphasize that all our results can be extended to cover these cases via the so-called many approximate means framework using the same arguments as those used in \cite{BCCHK18} but we have opted not to carry out the extension here for brevity of the paper.
+We conclude this section with a few remarks on cases with approximate sample means.
+In many applications (such as simultaneous inference for high-dimensional statistical models; cf. \cite{BCK15}), the statistic $T_n$ can only be asymptotically approximated by the maximum coordinate of the sample mean of independent random vectors.
+Also, those random vectors, often corresponding to the influence functions, may not be directly observable but have to be estimated.
+We emphasize here that all our results can be extended to such approximate sample mean cases using the same arguments as those used in \cite{BCCHK18}; however, we have opted not to carry out the extension here for brevity of the paper.